hkamran80/articles/markdown/articles/2022-06-15-automating-visualizers-thumbnails-creation.md

 The first parameter is the index file, or the file with the `registerRoot` function.
 The second parameter is the composition ID, which is passed via the `id` prop.
 The third and final parameter is the output destination.
 I changed the name of the default `build` script to `render:video`, then duplicated it with a new key of `render:thumbnail`.
 In the thumbnail script, I changed the index file to a new file, `thumbnailIndex.tsx`, which registers the root for the thumbnail, instead of the video.
 I also needed to change the compositon ID (to `thumbnail`) and the output destination, which I changed to `out/video.png`.
 I also changed the image format in `remotion.config.ts` to `png`.

-I decided to add a new script as well, this one simply called `render`, that called both `render:video` and `render:thumbnail`.

 ```json
 "scripts": {